 - Best practices for reducing resource usage of the generated code

-Using the available process and developer manuals as a basis, instructions for implementing enhanced and customized reference workflows for series production projects are given.
+Using the available process manual as a basis, MES consultants show customers how to use enhanced and customized reference workflows for series production projects.

-- Team member training on the new process manual and developer handbooks
+- Team member training on how to use the new processes on the basis of process and developer manuals

-- Support in implementing the process and developer manuals in series production projects
+- Support in applying the process manuals in series production projects

 - Assessing the successful implementation of the new process